DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 });
 ```

-With both of the tests above you can see that we're first getting into the stores collection, choosing a store by ID and then we're accessing the menus sub-collection where we attempt to add a document.
+With the tests above you can see that we're first getting into the stores collection, choosing a store by ID and accessing the menus sub-collection then attempting to add a document.
 If we were to think of this in URL terms or the Firestore path term you would end up with:

 `/stores/ST00/menus/`

 As with our store tests this allows us to match the store ID in the path against the stores object in the user custom claims object which means we can check that the user is a member of this specific store and therefore give them or deny them access to the menu collection and documents.